Interstellar (film): Wormholes and black holes

 To create the visual effects for the wormhole and a rotating, supermassive black hole (possessing an ergosphere, as opposed to a non-rotating black hole), Thorne collaborated with Franklin and a team of 30 people at Double Negative, providing pages of deeply sourced theoretical equations to the engineers, who then wrote new CGI rendering software based on these equations to create accurate simulations of the gravitational lensing caused by these phenomena.
 Some individual frames took up to 100 hours to render, totaling 800 terabytes of data.
 Thorne described the accretion disk of the black hole as "anemic and at low temperature—about the temperature of the surface of the sun," allowing it to emit appreciable light, but not enough gamma radiation and X-rays to threaten nearby astronauts and planets.
 The resulting visual effects provided Thorne with new insight into the gravitational lensing and accretion disks surrounding black holes, resulting in the publication of three scientific papers.

-Christopher Nolan was initially concerned that a scientifically accurate depiction of a black hole would not be visually comprehensible to an audience, and would require the effects team to unrealistically alter its appearance.
+Nolan was initially concerned that a scientifically accurate depiction of a black hole would not be visually comprehensible to an audience, and would require the effects team to unrealistically alter its appearance.
 The visual representation of the black hole in the film does not account for the Doppler effect which, when added by the visual effects team, resulted in an asymmetrically lit black and blue-black hole, the purpose of which Nolan thought the audience would not understand.
 As a result, it was omitted in the finished product.
 Nolan found the finished effect to be understandable, as long as he maintained consistent camera perspectives.

 As a reference, the asymmetric brightness of the accretion disk is very well visible in the first image of the event horizon of a black hole obtained by the Event Horizon Telescope team in 2019.
 Futura-Sciences praised the correct depiction of the Penrose process.

-According to Space.com, the portrayal of what a wormhole would look like is considered scientifically correct.
+According to Space.com, the portrayal of what a wormhole would look like is scientifically correct.
 Rather than a two-dimensional hole in space, it is depicted as a sphere, showing a distorted view of the target galaxy.